I realized upon seeing this just how small man is.

 Quote-

-Picture-Audie Murphy-I admire Audie very much even though he is gone
+Picture-Audie Murphy-I admire Audie very much even though he

 Quote-